furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 🚀 Highlights
 -------------
-* New Model support: Solar, EXAONE-3.0, CodeLLaMA2, Vicuna
+* New model support: Solar, EXAONE-3.0, CodeLLaMA2, and Vicuna
-* Up to 8k context length support in models, such as LLaMA 3.1
+* Up to 8K context length support in models, such as Llama 3.1
 * Tensor Parallelism support (``tensor_parallel_size <= 8``)
 * PyTorch 2.4.1 support
 * Transformers 4.44.2 support
 * Furiosa-LLM
     * ArtifactBuilder API and CLI tools (refer to `ArtifactBuilder <https://developer.furiosa.ai/v2024.2.0/en/furiosa_llm/furiosa-llm-build.html#artifactbuilder>`_)
-        * Users can build artifacts from Huggingface Hub models with Huggingface Transformers compatible API
+        * Users can build artifacts from Hugging Face Hub models with Hugging Face Transformers compatible API
-    * Huggingface Transformers compatible API support (`furiosa_llm.optimum`)
+    * Hugging Face Transformers compatible API support (`furiosa_llm.optimum`)
         * AutoModel, AutoModelForCausalLM, AutoModelForQuestionAnswering API
         * QuantizerForCausalLM API support for calibration and quantization
     * LLMEngine, AsyncLLMEngine API support compatible with vLLM
 * About 20% performance improvements in models based on LlamaForCausalLM
-    * e.g., 3580 tokens/sec in LLaMA 3.1 8B model with a single RNGD card
+    * e.g., 3580 tokens/sec in Llama 3.1 8B model with a single RNGD card

 🚨 Breaking Changes
 -------------------
 * LLM.from_artifacts() API has been deprecated.
 Please use LLM.load_artifacts() instead.
-* The artifacts built from 2024.1.x is not compatible with 2024.2.x.
-Please use the artifact built from 2024.2.x.
+* SDK 2024.2.x cannot load artifacts built with 2024.1.x.
+Please use an artifact built with 2024.2.x, or rebuild the model again with the new SDK.

 .. list-table:: Component version
    :widths: 200 50